rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > More detail on the type of situations where people have felt unwelcome can let us better
 > address these issues in the future.

-### How many open-source and non-personal Rust projects do you currently maintain?
+### How many open-source and non-personal Rust projects do you currently help maintain?

 - Non-personal: at least one other person also contributes and the project is meant for others and not just yourself.
 - Maintain: you have review and merge privileges